-Getting Around: The compact city center is very walkable, so I wouldn’t recommend driving around to see the sights.
-If you want to get around a little faster, try renting a scooter from Lime Bike or Bird, or a bike from Charlotte B-Cycle.
-And of course, Uber is an option if you’re going further afield.
+The compact city center is very walkable, so I wouldn't recommend driving around to see the sights.
+If you want to get around a little faster, try renting a bike from Charlotte B-Cycle or a scooter.
+And of course, Uber is an option if you're going further afield.

 - Lincoln's Haberdashery - Find delicious sandwiches and pastries here, plus an amazing selection of beer and wine.
 This place is actually located just outside of Uptown, but it's definitely still worth a visit.
 I actually liked my sandwich here so much that I recreated it when I returned home!

 - Amélie's French Bakery & Café - Amélie's has numerous locations throughout Charlotte, including one in Uptown.
 Their pastries are super delicious, but you can grab a full meal here, as well as coffee, tea, wine, and beer.

 - Not Just Coffee - Uptown has a couple Not Just Coffee locations.
 We visited the Packard Place one (pictured above), but you'll also find them located in the 7th Street Public Market.
 Stop by for their yummy avocado toast, and of course, coffee.
 I enjoyed a cold brew, and my husband had a special coffee that was orange scented (mmm).

 - 7th Street Public Market - You'll find everything from crepes to cheese to pizza at this welcoming food hall.
 If the weather is nice, grab a meal, then head to the nearby First Ward Park for a picnic!